proektm/proektm.github.io/README.md

-This site stores the information about changing in proektm projects.
+This site stores the information about changing in proektm's projects.